Updated: Jul 24

 Startup has three major chapters.
 Make the product.
 Find the target people.
 Go to market and propose to them.
 Most beginners fail at all three elements.

 They can not make a quality product because they are financially ill prepared.
 If you don't have the product, investors won't give you investment.
+If you don't have quality, you can not beat the competition and make profits.

 Beginners think that the market is open.
 It is not.
 Market is where a lot of people make their living.
 They are guarded by bouncers.
 "Marketing" means beat a path through the bouncers.
 (Market is where 90% of people on earth makes a living, hence guarded with life and deceit).
 A startup is 1 part product making and 9 part marketing.